GS1Ned/studio/README.md

    ```bash
    ./scripts/setup.sh
    ```
-   This installs dependencies, copies `.env.example` to `.env` if needed, runs lint and type checks, and builds the project.
+   This installs dependencies, copies `.env.example` to `.env` if needed, installs git hooks, runs lint and type checks, and builds the project.
 2. **Configure environment variables**
   Copy `.env.example` to `.env` and fill in each placeholder with your credentials.
 The file lists all variables used for local development, including API keys and emulator settings.